Super Bowl XLVIII, Beyond MetLife Stadium

 For a night on the town visit Hoboken.
 It’s filled with unique dining and club spots that provide a fun and vibrant atmosphere, many establishments offer live music or DJs.

 Some fantastic attractions are located in Jersey City.
 There’s Liberty Science Center with hundreds of exhibitions and the nation’s largest IMAX Theater.
 Next door is Liberty State Park where ferries take visitors to the Statue of Liberty and Ellis Island.
+Walk down and see the "Empty Sky" 9/11 Memorial, the State's official memorial that honors those New Jerseyans that lost their lives at the World Trade Center on September 11, 2001.
 There’s also Pole Position Raceway for indoor karting fun.

 In nearby Elizabeth visit Jersey Gardens, the state’s largest outlet mall with more than 200 stores all under one roof.
 More shopping is available in Secaucus where visitors will find Harmon Cove Outlet Center, Secaucus Shopping Outlets and the Plaza at Harmon Meadows.